 - The United States agreed to send Lend-Lease aid to the Soviet Union (1942)

-- Golfer Charlie Sifford became the first African American to play in a US Open (1959)
+- Golfer Charlie Sifford became the first African-American to play in a US Open championship (1959)

-- Broadcasting from the Oval Office, U.S. President John Kennedy proposed the Civil Rights Act of 1964 that would legislate equal access to public facilities, end segregation in education and guarantee federal voting rights for African Americans (1963)
+- U.S. President John F. Kennedy proposed the Civil Rights Act of 1964 that would eventually legislate equal access to public facilities, end segregation in education, and guarantee federal voting rights for African-Americans (1963)

 - Antonio Meucci was recognized as the first inventor of the telephone by the United States Congress (2002)